 On February 7, 1997, ADT Operations, Inc. ("ADT Operations"), a subsidiary of ADT, filed a complaint in the Supreme Court of the State of New York, County of New York against The Chase Manhattan Bank, N.A. ("Chase").
 The complaint states that Chase has been an important lender and financial advisor to ADT Operations since 1993 and that, in the course of this business relationship, ADT Operations has disclosed confidential business information to Chase.
 The complaint asserts that ADT Operations and Chase expressly agreed that Chase would not aid any third party in a hostile takeover bid for ADT.
 The complaint alleges that Chase is currently aiding Western in its attempt to take control of ADT and that Chase's actions constitute: (i) a breach of an express agreement between Chase and ADT Operations; (ii) a breach of the implied covenant of good faith that is part of the express agreement between Chase and ADT Operations; and (iii) a breach of the fiduciary duties that Chase owes to ADT Operations.
 The complaint further alleges that Chase breached a confidentiality agreement with ADT Operations by providing Western with confidential and proprietary information about ADT Operations and ADT and by using such information in assessing whether to aid Western in Western's hostile takeover bid.
 The complaint also alleges that Chase negligently and/or fraudulently failed to disclose to ADT Operations that Chase was advising Western regarding a possible hostile takeover bid for ADT.
 The complaint seeks \$50 million in monetary damages.
 The complaint also seeks to enjoin Chase from advising, funding, or participating in Western's attempts to take control of ADT and from disclosing any confidential information regarding ADT Operations and ADT.
 On March 3, 1997, Chase filed a motion for dismissal of ADT Operations' complaint or, alternatively, summary judgment.
-This motion, originally scheduled to be heard on April 11, 1997, has been adjourned and, as a result of a hearing on May 21, 1997, is under consideration on an expedited basis.
+This motion, originally scheduled to be heard on April 11, 1997, has been adjourned and will be heard not earlier than May 19, 1997.

 On February 7, 1997, ADT Operations filed a motion for a preliminary injunction, seeking to enjoin Chase from: (i) advising, funding, or assisting Western in its efforts to take over ADT or participating in these efforts; and (ii) using or disclosing any confidential information that ADT Operations provided to Chase.
-ADT Operations' motion for a preliminary injunction will be argued on June 13, 1997.
 In addition, ADT Operations has sought expedited discovery on issues regarding the preliminary injunction.
 On February 19, 1997, Chase filed papers in opposition to this motion.
 The motion was argued before the court on February 24, 1997 and is currently pending.
 As a result of a hearing held on March 25, 1997, ADT Operations was granted the right to take three depositions and obtain certain documents from Chase.
-As a result of a hearing held on May 21, 1997 the parties have the right to engage in documentary discovery.